AnirudhBhat/NASA-pictures-app/README.md

 ## Stuff i wanted to do but didn't had time

 UI and integration tests.
 This project has 0 UI and integration tests since i don't have good experience writing UI tests

+## Why is the initial commit dating back to August?

+That's because i have cloned this Repo from my android starter project template which had the base setup ready.
+The commits related to this project starts from November 25